Jeje Lalpekhlua: International career

 In a historic 1–4 win against Thailand at the 2019 AFC Asian Cup, he scored the fourth and last goal of the match.
 However, India lost their next two matches and were eliminated in the group stage.

+Politics

+In March 2023 Lalpekhlua joined the Zoram People's Movement to contest in the 2023 Mizoram Legislative Assembly election where he won with 5,468 votes.